xurose/fly/README.md

 # fly

+# basic
+beego + golang

+# taget
-Help you develop back-end as fast as flying
+This package is based on beego to help you use golang for back-end development as fast as flying.